adamisafk/personalised-plates/README.md

-# License Plate Managmenet System
+# License Plate Management System

-A full-stack application to allow users to
+A full-stack application to allow users to manage personalised plates.

 ## Prerequisites